-Everyone loves a good chili recipe in the fall!
+Who doesn’t love a good chili recipe?
 One thing I’ve learned about chili over the years is that it’s kind of like BBQ.
 Every region of the country has their specialty and they stick to it.
+Loyalty, I like it.

 The only place I traveled to for this recipe was my kitchen.
 Womp womb.
 BUT the recipe more than makes up for it!

-Before we started eating low carb, I made chili all the time.
+Before we started eating keto, I fixed chili all the time.
 In true Southern grandma fashion, I never measured any ingredients, but the chili always tasted SO good.

-I adapted my OG chili recipe to make it low carb once we started following keto.
-Then, I entered it into a chili cook-off, and I WON!!!
-This chili took FIRST PLACE amongst non-keto-low-carb-eaters.
+And get this: I adapted my OG chili “recipe” to make it low carb once we started following keto.
+Then, I entered it into a chili cook-off and I WON!!!
+This chili took FIRST PLACE amongst a bunch non-keto chili eaters.
 Can you believe that?
 It’s so good no one knew it was healthy!

 - 1/2 cup water

 - Add the ground beef to the skillet.
 Break up with a wooden spoon as it cooks.
 Cook until no longer pink, about 4 to 5 minutes.

-- 6 If using crock-pot, cook on HIGH for 2 hours or LOW for 4 hours.
+- Cook on high for 2 hours or low for 4 hours.